 The Reconnection and Replication of the 4-H Study of Positive Youth Development is in collaboration with Dr. Jacqueline Lerner at Boston College.
-This 2-year grant aims to extend and replicate the 4-H Study of Positive Youth Development.
+This grant aims to extend and replicate the 4-H Study of Positive Youth Development.

 From 2002 to 2012, Drs.
 Lerner and Lerner conducted the nation’s and the world’s first longitudinal study of the nature and bases of thriving across the adolescent years.
 The study involved over 7,000 youth across Grades 5 to 12 from 42 states.
 The main findings indicated that when PYD – defined as Competence, Confidence, Connection, Caring, and Character – was promoted by youth development programs, youth would contribute positively to their communities and, by the end of the high-school years, become active and engaged citizens.
 These relations were especially true for 4-H youth and, in particular, for 4-H girls.